mlhartme/maven-dockerbuild-plugin/README.md

 ## Rationale

-The main rationale behind dockerbuilds is to keep Dockerfiles separate from the Maven project your using it for.
+The main rationale behind dockerbuilds is to keep Dockerfiles separate from the Maven project you're using it for.
 This helps to:
-* Simplify maintenance: we just have to update a small number dockerbuilds instead of a possibly hug number of Dockerfile spread in Maven projects
+* Simplify maintenance: we just have to update a small number dockerbuilds instead of a possibly huge number of Dockerfiles spread in Maven projects
 * Separation: Java developers can concentrate on their Java build - they don't have to care about the latest best practice to build an image for them; instead, they simply pick the latest dockerbuild that fits their framework/setup.
-* Avoid copy/paste: nobody's forced to Google for suitable Dockerfiles - that could get copied to the project source - and easily become unmaintained.
+* Avoid copy/paste: nobody's forced to google for suitable Dockerfiles - that could get copied to the project source - and easily become unmaintained.
-* Operations: is much easier to keep a small number of dockerbuild in good shape (in particular: updated with security fixes).
+* Operations: is much easier to keep a small number of dockerbuilds in good shape (in particular: updated with security fixes).

-The price you have to pay: you cannot quickly adjust a Dockerfile for your particular Maven project - you have to adjust a shared version in your Dockerfile library.
+The price you have to pay: you cannot quickly adjust a Dockerfile for your particular Maven project - you have to adjust a shared version in your dockerbuild library.

 Dockerbuilds are the reason I wrote this plugin; I didn't find a proper way to do this with other Maven Docker plugins.
 A common approach to get close is to provide central base images and use a simple Dockerfile in every Maven project to glue things together.